aronnisbel/Aron-Nisbel/_posts/2020-4-10-Ullkraft.md

 image-10: assets/images/ullkraft-6.png
 ---

 As a job during summer, me and a friend helped a small two-man-company to build their online store.
-The whole thing from the ground up.
+The whole site from the ground up.
 Photos, graphical profile, code, and admin.
-The website was a success until the guys running the company retired last year.
+The online store was a success until the guys running the company retired last year.

 <h3>Front Page</h3>
 <span class="image main"><img src="{{ site.baseurl }}/{{ page.image-2 }}" alt="" /></span>